What is Browser Sandboxing

 Firefox Sandbox

-To protect your computer against any malicious activity, Firefox runs any kind of untrusted code in a sandbox.
+To protect your computer against any malicious activity, Firefox runs any untrusted code in a sandbox.
 Firefox runs the code in two parts i.e. the Parent and the Child processes.
 While browsing the internet, all the untrusted processes are run in the Firefox sandbox.

 about:config

 This returns the Firefox configurable variables on the webpage.
 Upon this, press CTRL+F when the cursor is placed on the config page.
-Enter the following command in the Find input field box
+Enter the following command in the Find input field box.

 security.sandbox.content.level